 In 2018 we completed our first long-term trip which stretched 4.5 months, starting in Hawaii and concluding in Amsterdam.
-Since then, we’ve logged 13 addition months of international travel, and have another three consecutive months coming up.
-After spending so much time living out of a suitcase and sleeping in many different beds, we learned a bit about long-term travel!
+Since then, we’ve logged many additional months of international travel, and have learned a lot!
 At the onset of our first long trip, we were giddy with the fact that we would be traveling for 130+ days straight.
 After years of two-week vacations, we were really going to let loose and follow our dream.

 Prior to our departure, we reminded ourselves regularly that things would go wrong.
 It was inevitable that SOMETHING would break, get lost or be cancelled, but no matter what, we would roll with it and I would not freak out.
 Happily, we got lucky…. very lucky.
 We had a couple scares with the passports (twice we thought they were lost, once I got them locked in a hotel safe that we couldn’t open, and one time I locked them in an Airbnb apartment that we had already checked out from).

 We have a preference for Airbnb rentals because they are usually bigger and cheaper than a hotel, and if we’re there longer than a few nights, it’s nice to be able to make coffee and prepare a few meals in your own place.
 We usually have great kitchens in most of our rentals and I cook a lot.
 This is definitely a cost saver to eating out every night, and allows for more healthy meals.
-Regardless, we ate our fair share of restaurant food and I gained a bit of weight as a trip souvenir (it was worth it).
+Regardless, we eat our fair share of restaurant food and gaining a bit of weight is not the worst trip souvenir.
 On short stays (one or two nights) we stay in hotels.
 Word to the wise – if you want a good room with extra perks such as free parking, breakfast or complimentary room upgrades, book directly through the hotel’s reservation system.
 If you use a booking service like Expedia be prepared to get the worst room in the hotel with no extras and no hope of a room upgrade.
 We learned this the hard way after being stuck in an attic room in Strasbourg during a 90F heatwave.

 The whole laundry process is like mastering a new game with each new apartment.
 Most of our apartments had a washer but no dryer so we used a drying rack.
 Some had combo units that rarely dried the clothes well so we ended up hanging our garments all over the apartment to dry.
-Deciphering the hieroglyphs on each washer could be frustrating, and if there was a manual, it was almost always in another language (FYI, Google Translate app is a MUST).
+We found the washer/dryer situation gets better as the years progress.
+Regardless, deciphering the hieroglyphs on each washer can be frustrating, and if there was a manual, it was almost always in another language (FYI, Google Translate app is a MUST).
 If we didn’t have a washer in our apartment, we sought out the local laundromat.
 Apartments that have a washer will typically provide detergent but occasionally we had to hunt some down which could be a real scavenger hunt if you’re in a tiny little town where English is less prevalent.
 Having a couple laundry pods in your carryon can come in handy in a pinch!

 Along the way I tried to take notes for future trips.
 Some of our learnings: